Report on the Social Value Gathering 2018,

 The ‘Gathering’ was designed as a forum to bring together leading thinkers and practitioners in the area of ‘Social Value’ from the fields of private enterprise, charities, public sector and academia.

 Traditional methods for measuring and reporting activities such as shareholder returns and GDP are inadequate because they fail to measure how programmes, organisations and interventions contribute to society.
-The Social Value Portal, who arranged the event, advocates a data-driven approach to building an understand of wider impacts within a common framework applied across an expanding network of organisations.
+The Social Value Portal, who arranged the event, advocates a data-driven approach to building an understanding of wider social and environmental impacts of business activity and public sector action within a common framework applied across an expanding network of organisations.

 From 1D to many D

 The concept of Social Value is familiar but difficult to define.
 It is sometimes thought of as corporate social responsibility, or contributing to good causes, or simply just the desire to do the right thing.
-Some delegates made the point the much of the ‘good work’ done by business is quite one dimensional – for example charity fundraising – valuable, but not really synergetic.
+Some delegates made the point that much of the ‘good work’ done by business is quite one dimensional – for example charity fundraising – very valuable in itself, but not really synergetic.
 True social value gains are found where enterprise, the public sector and communities intersect and align towards a common purpose in multi-facetted, multi direction ways.

 An impressive range of speakers presented details of various initiatives and policies including details of Scottish Government programmes to bring vacant and derelict land back into productive use, approaches used by Balfour Beatty and Scape Procure to broaden social benefits in the construction sector, the Adopt an Intern scheme which seeks to address under-employment of graduates, and the Social Bite experience of helping address homelessness in a commercial context.